Willson Contreras Player Props: Cardinals vs. Brewers

 Willson Contreras At The Plate

-- Contreras has gotten a hit in four of six games this season (66.7%), with multiple hits twice.
+- Contreras has gotten a hit in five of seven games this season (71.4%), with multiple hits twice.

-- In six games played this season, he has not hit a long ball.
+- In seven games played this year, he has not gone deep.

 - He has scored a run in two games this year, and had multiple runs in one of those games.